cedric066/INST204Audit/.ipynb_checkpoints/README-checkpoint.md

 ## Goals

-The data is the [LEADS Gang File Summary Data](https://www.propublica.org/datastore/dataset/leads-gang-file-summary-data) from *ProPublica*.
+The data is the Cook County Regional Intelligence spreadsheet of (anonymized) suspected gang members.
 We are looking to answer the following questions about the data:

 * What does this dataset lead us to notice?
 * What does this dataset lead us to ignore?